Air travel: Safety

 Modern air travel is significantly safer than road travel.
 In 2008 in the United States, there were 1.27 fatalities per 100 million road vehicle miles, compared to no fatalities and almost zero accidents per million flying miles.
 There were more than five million driving accidents, compared to 20 accidents in flying.
-Travellers may perceive planes to be more dangerous as they do not allow individual control and because plane crashes are more catastrophic events (the availability bias).
+Travelers may perceive planes to be more dangerous as they do not allow individual control and because plane crashes are more catastrophic events (the availability bias).

 Health effects

 Deep vein thrombosis (DVT) is the third-most common vascular disease, next to stroke and heart attack.
-It is estimated that DVT affects one in 5,000 travellers on long flights.
+It is estimated that DVT affects one in 5,000 travelers on long flights.
 Risk increases with exposure to more flights within a short time frame and with increasing duration of flights.

 During flight, the aircraft cabin pressure is usually maintained at the equivalent of 6,000–8,000 ft above sea level.
 Most healthy travelers will not notice any effects.
 However, for travelers with cardiopulmonary diseases (especially those who normally require supplemental oxygen), cerebrovascular disease, anemia, or sickle cell disease, conditions in an aircraft can exacerbate underlying medical conditions.
 Aircraft cabin air is typically dry, usually 10%–20% humidity, which can cause dryness of the mucous membranes of the eyes and airways.